Accountant CV Example

 4. Keep your CV concise: Use simple language and keep your CV concise and to-the-point.
 Use bullet points to outline your duties and achievements.
 Make sure your document is no longer than two pages, and limit it to a single side of A4 paper if you can.

 5. Choose a professional CV design: The layout and design of your CV can make a big difference to how well it catches the attention of employers.
 It can also make it easier to read.
-Jobseeker has plenty of CV templates and resume templates to pick from, that can help you to produce a clean, structured, professional CV.
+Jobseeker has plenty of CV templates and resume templates to pick from, that can help you to produce a clean, structured, professional resume or CV.

 Key Takeaways for the Ideal Accountant CV